babsonnexus/stream-link-manager-for-channels/README.md

 ## All

-1. The first time you start <b>Stream Link (+Files +Playlists) Manager for Channels</b>, it may take a couple of minutes before it is available.
+1. The first time you start <b>Streaming Library Manager for Channels</b>, it may take a couple of minutes before it is available.
 This is due to it running many activities during initial setup that are not repeated.
 In later startups, it should be just a few seconds depending upon system performance and internet speeds.
 If you watch the logs or are in an interactive window, you may see something like this:

 ![image](https://github.com/user-attachments/assets/c94b5031-94af-4741-9d0c-3a7e1ee38fc2)

 While the Initialization process attempts to find all the necessary values—even noting when it has to use a substitute value—do not worry if any of the searches faulter.
 There are various levels of safety checks and automatic timeouts that will move the process along.
 More so, you can always make adjustments in the ```Settings``` later.
 To be clear, any "error" or the like shown are not failures and are expected behavior.
-Everything directly related to <b>Stream Link (+Files +Playlists) Manager for Channels</b> is managed from the ```Settings``` area as discussed below.
+Everything directly related to <b>Streaming Library Manager for Channels</b> is managed from the ```Settings``` area as discussed below.

 Also worth highlighting: if you are using Docker, you may still see it says it starts on port 5000.
 There are no concerns about this as it is being mapped correctly so long as you gave a port value.